Fudan-iGEM/2025-wiki/pages/design.md

 ## Overview

-On this page, we introduce DR. sTraTeGY, a Drug Resistance mutation Tracking Technology based on Grape Yeast.
 Our approach combines synthetic biology with advanced modeling and visualization tools to provide an unprecedented view into the dynamics of resistance evolution.

-- The Problem: Antifungal resistance poses a serious threat to global health.
+- **The Problem:** Antifungal resistance poses a serious threat to global health.
-- Our Solution: DR. sTraTeGY, a modular, multicellular yeast platform, is a powerful tool designed to track fungal acquisition of drug resistance under selective pressure.
+- **Our Solution:** *DR.&nbsp;sTraTeGY*, a modular, multicellular yeast platform, is a powerful tool designed to track fungal acquisition of drug resistance under selective pressure.
 This unique multicellular chassis turns the evolving population into a physical, spatio-temporal lineage tree, overcoming the limitations of static endpoint snapshots brought by unicellular systems.
-- Key Innovations: The platform consists of a "Grape Yeast" chassis, the "Timer &amp; Recorder" visualization modules, and the "YeastVerse" virtual experiment platform.
+- **Key Innovations:** The platform consists of a "Grape Yeast" chassis, the "Timer &amp; Recorder" visualization modules, and the "YeastVerse" virtual experiment platform.

-## How It Started?
+## How it Started?

 Fungal pathogens cause a wide range of diseases that have a significant impact on plant and animal life.
-It's estimated that approximately 1.7 billion people are affected globally, with more than 1.5 million deaths annually[^1].
-Treatment options for invasive fungal infections are extremely limited, with only five main classes of drugs currently available.
+It's estimated that approximately 1.7 billion people are affected globally, with more than 1.5 million deaths annually.[^1] Treatment options for invasive fungal infections are extremely limited, with only five main classes of drugs currently available.
 The long-term abuse of antibiotics has led to the constant emergence of drug-resistant variants, making it crucial to study the mutation and evolution of fungi under drug pressure.

-To address this challenge, we developed DR. sTraTeGY, an innovative platform built on a multicellular yeast chassis to track the evolutionary dynamics of fungal resistance.
-Our project is divided into three key components:
+To address this challenge, we developed *DR.&nbsp;sTraTeGY*, an innovative platform built on a multicellular yeast chassis to track the evolutionary dynamics of fungal resistance.
+Our project is divided into three components:

-1. Grape Yeast: The chassis engineered to be multicellular and responsive to external signals.
+1. **Grape Yeast:** The chassis engineered to be multicellular and responsive to external signals.
-2. Timer &amp; Recorder: A visualization toolkit to track the evolutionary history and selective pressure in real-time.
+2. **Timer &amp; Recorder:** A visualization toolkit to track the evolutionary history and selective pressure in real-time.
-3. YeastVerse: A virtual experiment platform to guide our wet lab designs and simulate evolutionary processes.
+3. **YeastVerse:** A virtual experiment platform to guide our wet-lab designs and simulate evolutionary processes.

 <div style="text-align: center;" id="fig1">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig1-dr-strategy.webp" style="width:80%">
     <div>
-        <span style="color:gray">Figure 1.
-DR. sTraTeGY overview</span>
+        <span style="color:gray">Figure 1. *DR.&nbsp;sTraTeGY* overview</span>
         <br><br>
     </div>
 </div>